How to Immigrate From The Bahamas to Canada

-You will need to bring along a completed Request for a Police Record (this form is found on the police force’s website), a form of identification, like your passport, drivers licence or voters card, and enough money to pay for application fees and mailing costs.
+You will need to bring along a completed Request for a Police Record (this form is found on the police force’s website), a form of identification, like your passport, driver's license, or voters card, and enough money to pay for the application fees and mailing costs.

 Once your application is approved, you will be able to collect your Police Character Certificate at the same station where you applied.
 If, however, a fingerprint check is required, you will have to collect the certificate at the Criminal Records Office in Thompson Boulevard, Nassau.
 You can send someone to fetch the certificate for you, but you must provide them with valid identification.